As construction increases, the project will send out regular email notifications.

 Additional Downtown Construction

-City of Milwaukie crews are performing utility construction throughout downtown Milwaukie.
+City of Milwaukie crews are performing utility and roadway construction throughout downtown Milwaukie.
 These crews are not managed by TriMet.
-To obtain the most up to date information on City of Milwaukie construction projects, please call 503-786-7555 or email email@example.com.
+To obtain the most up to date information on City of Milwaukie construction projects, please call 503-786-7555 or email firstname.lastname@example.org.
 City project information is listed under the “PROJECTS” tab on the city’s homepage.

 Milwaukie North Industrial Area (Springwater Corridor to Highway 224)